QinDSHub/-Hybrid-ML-LLM-Decision-System-for-Customer-Churn-Analysis/README.md

 # Main Optimizations of Version 2 for the Customer Churn Analysis<br>
-### The codes including data processing, feature engineering, lgb model, llm data transforming and reasoning and metrics of Version 1 have been uploaded with comments of business logics, for the version 2 will be uploaded asap.<br><br>
 This version focuses on data quality improvements, feature engineering, and a hybrid retrieval-based prediction strategy.<br>

 ## Feature Cleaning: repair_type<br>